PelleLille/hsl-docs/pickup.rst

   :param number ttl: ttl in seconds
   :rtype: none

   The following field values are available in the fields array.
+The counter for those fields needs to exists in the policy configuration before it can have dynamic condition added to it.

    * ``transportid``
    * ``localip``